Tieblos/eaglercraft_offline/README.md

-# eaglercraft_offline
+# description
-old archive of eaglercraft before it was sadly taking down.
+this is basically just a google drive downloaded version of eaglercraft before the whole DMCA takedown. if i somehow get in trouble from this as well, i can always just take it down.